reflectoring/reflectoring.github.io/_posts/2021-04-25-spring-cloud-aws-sqs.md

 ```
 Here we have modified our earlier configuration by setting `strictContentTypeMatch` property in the `MappingJackson2MessageConverter` object to `false`.

 Let us add a listener class for receiving the notification messages sent by an AWS S3 bucket when certain configured events occur in the bucket.
 We can enable certain AWS S3 bucket events to send a notification message to a destination like the SQS queue when the events occur.
-Before running this example, we will create an S3 bucket and attach a notification event as shown below:
+Before running this example, we will create an SQS queue and S3 bucket and attach a notification event as shown below:

 ![s3-notification-event](/assets/img/posts/aws-sqs-spring-cloud/s3-notification-event.png)

 Here we can see a notification event that will get triggered when an object is uploaded to the S3 bucket.
-This notification event is configured to send a message to our SQS queue `testQueue`.
+This notification event is configured to send a message to our SQS queue `testS3Queue`.

 Our class `S3EventListener` containing the listener method which will receive this event from S3 looks like this:
 ```java